django/dsf-bylaws/bylaws.md

 The indemnification and advancement of expenses provided by, or granted pursuant to this Article, shall not be deemed exclusive of any other rights to which those seeking indemnification may be entitled under any other provision of law, the Articles of Incorporation or any agreement, vote of disinterested directors or otherwise, both as to action in his/her official capacity and as to action in another capacity while holding such office, and shall continue as to a person who has ceased to be a director, officer, employee or agent and shall inure to the benefit of the heirs, executors and administrators of such a person.

-## 9. CONTRACTS, LOANS, CHECKS, DEPOSITS AND CUSTODIANS
+## 9. Contracts, Loans, Checks, Deposits and Custodians

 ### 9.1.
 Contracts